zetavg/chromium-website/site/updates/ua-reduction/index.md

 ## Updates

+Nov 3rd, 2022: the Phase 5 rollout is enabled for 1% of clients on M107 and
+above via Finch.

 June 13th, 2022: the Phase 4 rollout is enabled for 100% of clients on M101 and
 above via Finch.